RAW File Format

 Reference encoder code is available for EVT2 in the following sample:

-To apply a filter on a RAW file and re-encode it back to EVT2 RAW file in C++, you can follow those steps:
+To apply a filter on a RAW file and encode it back to EVT2 RAW file, you can refer to the following samples:

-Another option to process event data is to convert the RAW file into an HDF5 event file and then process the HDF5 event file.
-In that case, it is possible to save the processed data in an HDF5 event file.
+Another option to process event data is to convert the RAW file into an HDF5 event file, which features a better compression than RAW, and then process the HDF5 event file as easily as RAW files.

-[HAL][ERROR] Failed to build index for input RAW file raw_file_name.raw
+[HAL][WARNING] Failed to write index file /path/to/file.raw.tmp_index for input RAW file /path/to/file.raw

 It is possible to specify that a RAW file should not be indexed when opening it:

-• when using HAL API, you should leverage RawFileConfig:
+• when using HAL C++ API, you should leverage RawFileConfig:

 Metavision::RawFileConfig config;